eon-pixel/hp-prodesk-600-g4-opencore/README.md

-Note - I no longer own this system, but I will attempt to keep the kexts, SSDTs and OpenCore up to date.
+Note - I no longer own this system, but I will attempt to keep the kexts and SSDTs up to date.
 I am not able to guarantee that this will boot, so you may need to report any issues that you might have or attempt to fix the issues yourself.